|The misinformation burns!|

 Today I woke up to two messages.
 One was asking about religious exemptions and how to get them and the other was asking how else to get an exemption because she's not religious.
 It is time to write this post!

 Currently, all 50 states in America have exemptions available so that a student can attend a public school (or a private school that received government funding) without vaccination.
 Yes, you read that correctly.
 When the media yells at you that vaccines are mandatory, they forgot to tell you that vaccines or a vaccine exemption are mandatory.

 Of the 50 states, 48 states have a religious exemption available.
 This is where confusion sets in for many people on both sides of the debate.
 Under Federal Laws, "religious practices" are defined by law to include moral or ethical beliefs about what is right and wrong that are sincerely held with the strength of traditional views.
 Note the absence of the Bible and Jack Chick Pamphlets.

-Your American right to (and FROM) religion is freedom regardless of membership with organized religions.
+You have a right to (and FROM) religion in this country regardless of whether or not you have a membership with organized religions.
 Religious freedom includes your sincerely held moral or ethical beliefs about what is right and wrong.

 What is religion?
 What is the definition of religious?
 A quick look at the dictionary gives us this:

 a specific fundamental set of beliefs and practices generally agreed upon by a number of persons or sects: the Christian religion; the Buddhist religion.

 the body of persons adhering to a particular set of beliefs and practices: a world council of religions.